propublica/Capitol-Words/README.md

 # Capitol Words NG - The Upgrade

-This will ultimately replace the top level codebase.
 Developed by [Chartbeat](https://www.chartbeat.com) Engineers during hackweeks!

 ## The API

-The API is built on Django and it's broken into 2 apps:
+The API is built on Django and it's broken into the following apps:

     * cwapi - document search with elastic search
     * legislators - database of congress people
+    * scraper - service to scrape CREC documents from gpo.gov and stage them in s3
+    * parser - service to extract metadata from CREC documents and upload to elasticsearch and rds

 ### Setup

 To set up the API do the following:

-    cd Capitol-Words/capitolwords_ng/capitolweb
+    cd Capitol-Words/capitolweb
     python manage.py migrate
     python manage.py loadcongress
     python manage.py createsuperuser (if you want to use the admin tool to browse)